 An Exercise in Simplicity

-I've always been annoyed at how obtuse the iPhone calculator is.
-They basically translated a physical design directly to a touch interface without leveraging any of the features that modern digital interfaces afford.
-So as a personal project, I fixed it.
+I fixed the iPhone Calculator app.
 I first stripped away all the unnecessary buttons that most calculators have, and then added a simple swipe gesture to store numbers for later use.
 It's now available in the app store.
 Check it out at www.sumhold.com

 UI Refresh and Lenses